January 8. Kazinform's timeline of major events

 2007– The Kazakh–French Friendship Society opens in Paris.
 The society initiated by our compatriots living in France is named after Mustafa Shokai.

-2014 – Young Kazakh dombra players win top honors at the International Music Contest in Beijing.
+2014 – Young Kazakh dombra players win top honors at International Music Contest in Beijing.

 2016 – Amazon online shopping store starts selling The Leadership Perspectives book, the collection of speeches and addresses of Kazakh President Nursultan Nazarbayev during 2012-2015 in English.